 When we foster or adopt a dog, sometimes we’re lucky enough to receive insight into their history.
 Regardless, physical limitations are fairly evident.
 Don’t let these hindrances deter you.
 With the right supportive equipment, your dog’s mobility issues may be eased.
 Physical trauma doesn’t have to be a death sentence for a dog, nor does it have to lower quality of life.

 Walkin’ Pets offers pet wheelchairs, leg braces, harnesses, and belly slings for dogs to help your dog turn their physical limitations and trauma into distant memories.
-Whether an injury is just occurring or has clearly been a source of suffrage, these assistive apparatuses can help you lift your dog or allow them to take back control of a body that doesn’t work as well anymore.
+Whether an injury is just occurring or has clearly been a source of suffering.
+An assistive sling can help you safely lift your dog or allow them to take back control of a body that doesn’t work as well anymore.
+It’s a gentle way to lift your dog to provide balance and support as your dog walks outside and heals.

 Unfortunately, mistreatment of dogs can leave deep emotional scars.
 These can display in acts of aggression, depression, or hyperawareness.
 It can display itself in unhealthy habits regarding food, other animals, or people.
 Your dog may even be clingy with you, knowing you’re a safe person in a world that can be very dangerous.